 This device stands on the shoulders of the original MacBook Air, which was itself once considered the zenith of slim, sophisticated design housing powerful hardware.
 This, in itself, is enough to make the Asus ZenBook UX310UA worth your time.

-It’s evidence that Asus is determined to keep improving its notebooks – so much so that we refer to this laptop as the de facto heir to the Macbook Air’s throne.
+This just goes to show that the Taiwan-based firm is determined to keep refining its Asus laptops – and the new Asus ZenBook S13 proves that even more – so much so that we consider this laptop the de facto heir to the MacBook Air’s throne.

-It’s almost like Asus stepped up and said “Well, if Apple won’t do it, we will”.
+It’s almost as if Asus stepped up and said, “Well, if Apple won’t do it, we will.”
 Talk about courage…

 CPU: Intel(R) Core(TM) i5-7200U CPU @ 2.50GHz running 2.7GHz